Registered Childcare for 6month olds to 9 years

 I have been a Registered Childminder since 1988.
 I hold NVQ2 & NVQ3 qualifications in childcare, learning & education.

-It is most certainly not a baby sitting job, I strive to give the same experiences provided by a nursery but on a much smaller scale of numbers to meet the growing needs of the early years of your child.
+Childminders work to the same EYFS as nurseries.
+I strive to give the same experiences provided by a nursery but on a much smaller scale of numbers to meet the growing needs of the early years of your child.
 I wish to work with you as parent/s carer/s to provide continuity of care & learning.

 I believe outdoor play & experiences are very important in childhood.